Best time to visit Bali

 When is the cheapest time to visit Bali?

-The cheapest time to travel to Bali is generally in the off-peak months of November, February and March.
-There is often less demand during these months due to the rain, which means that you are likely to get better rates on accommodations in hotels, resorts, and villas, and find deals for cheap flights to Bali.
+The cheapest time to travel to Bali is generally in the off-peak months of October, November, February and March.
+There is often less demand during these months due to the rain, which means that you are likely to get better rates on accommodation, tours and flights to Bali.

 When is the cheapest time to fly to Bali?